 Absenteeism is, to some degree, unavoidable when you’re running a small business.
-No matter how dedicated or reliable your employees are, there are going to occasionally be reasons they need to miss work; for example, they might get sick, need to take a mental health day, or experience a personal or family emergency that needs their attention.
+No matter how dedicated or reliable your employees are, there are going to occasionally be reasons they need to miss work.

-The occasional employee absence is fine.
-But when absenteeism becomes excessive, it can have a seriously negative impact on your business, including lost productivity, additional costs, and an overall decline to team morale and commitment.
+But when absenteeism becomes excessive, it can have a seriously negative impact on your business, including lost productivity, additional costs, and an overall decline in employee morale and commitment.

 But what, exactly, is considered excessive absence from work?
 How can you prevent your employees from missing an excessive number of workdays?
 And what do you do if you find yourself dealing with an employee who is racking up absences that clearly fall under the “excessive” umbrella?